Skreamzz/Ishwikiclone/Installing-apk-on-the-App-Store-Version.md

 apk is removed from the rootfs.
+This is due because apk is like an App Store so the App Store doesn’t allow it.
 Thankfully it is very simple to get it back installed.

 1. Run
 ```console